-Now days as I walk or drive in my own city I often wonder who knows what are acceptable manners anymore.
+Now days, as I walk or drive in my own city I often wonder who knows what are acceptable manners.
 It often thrills me when someone shows me an act of kindness, like holding a door, or saying “Have a nice day”.
+When people smile, stop their car so I can take my mom across the street or a waitress acknowledges me as being a customer and remembers my order I am grateful.
+Thank you!
 I want more!

-We use to have Emily Post and the paper would cover some of this so I will start small and maybe it will grow…!
+I use to read Emily Post.
 Please feel free to comment on each new thought on manners.

 Here is my first thought for the day ….